Cosmao/amplify-vite-react-template/README.md

 ### IoT Core
 #### Security policy
-The first thing we want to do in IoT Core is creating a policy under security, this is the one I use
+The first thing we want to do in IoT Core is creating a policy under security, this is the one I use.
 ```json
 {
   "Version": "2012-10-17",